-Porec’s heritage can be seen in the historic town centre, in museums and galleries, hosted in houses and palaces, many of them still private homes as they have been for centuries.
-In the off season, weekend visitors from Croatia, Slovenia, Austria and Italy visit the area.
+Porec’s heritage can be seen in the historic town center, in museums and galleries, hosted in houses and palaces, many of them still private homes as they have been for centuries.
+In the off-season, weekend visitors from Croatia, Slovenia, Austria, and Italy visit the area.
 Sports complexes are developed and used all year round.

 One of the stars of Porec culture and history is Marafor Square.
 Marafor Square is where public gatherings took place in Roman times.
 Nearby lie the ruins of two other historic attractions, the Temples of Mars and Neptune, constructed in the 1st and 2nd centuries.

 The Pentagonal Tower, Round Tower, and Northern Tower were all built in the 15th century during Venetian rule to guard against a potential Ottoman invasion of Istria.
 These are three of the original 11 Porec towers that made up the city walls to have been preserved and prove a popular attraction for visitors.